mshappe/discourse/docs/DEVELOPMENT-OSX-NATIVE.md

 These instructions assume you have read and understood the **[Discourse Advanced Developer Install Guide](https://github.com/discourse/discourse/blob/master/docs/DEVELOPER-ADVANCED.md)**.

-While you can, of course, build or use a vagrant environment on OS X, if you already develop Rails apps on OS X, you might prefer to just work in your native environment.
-These instructions assume you're already developing with Ruby, at least, if not with Rails, natively on OS X.
+OS X has become a popular platform for developing Ruby on Rails applications; as such, if you run OS X, you might find it more congenial to work on **[Discourse](http://discourse.org)** in your native environment.
+These instructions should get you there.

-As the OS X page at rvm.io suggests, setting up the environment to be "safe" for building one's own ruby environment is slightly fraught with peril because of Apple's switch to CLANG based compilers.
-If you're **not** already working successfully with RVM-based Ruby in OS X, it might be easier to stick with vagrant/Linux for now!
+Obviously, if you **already** develop Ruby on OS X, a lot of this will be redundant, because you'll have already done it, or something like it.
+If that's the case, you may well be able to just install Ruby 2.0 using RVM and get started!
+Discourse has enough dependencies, however (note: not a criticism!) that there's a good chance you'll find **something** else in this document that's useful for getting your Discourse development started!

 ## Unicode